MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/1-setup.md

 This multi-part reference covers the setup and running of a standard suite of tests for Power Query connector developers.
 The reference is meant to be followed sequentially—to ensure that your environment is set up for testing your extension connector.

-In this lesson, you will:
+In this section, you will:

 > [!div class="checklist"]
 >